Lycée Janson-de-Sailly: Teaching

 Nowadays, the 3,200 students are equally divided into the three traditional formations of the French Education System : collège (30 classes with collégiens from 11 to 14), lycée (30 classes with lycéens from 14 to 18) and Classes Préparatoires aux Grandes écoles or prépas (30 classes with students from 18 to 20).

 In France, students must study two foreign or regional languages.
 The first choice at Janson is English or German.
 The second choice foreign language is: English, German, Spanish, Italian, Chinese or Russian.
 In classes préparatoires, there is even more choice with German, English, Arabic, Spanish, Italian, Russian as first language and all the aforementioned languages plus Japanese and Chinese as a second language.
 A student in Classes préparatoires can also take another second language not amongst those above.
 But those languages are available only through a partnership (the "Langues Inter-établissement") with other lycées with a wilder range of languages.
 The student would then study at Janson but go to another lycée to attend its foreign language class.
 For instance, the lycée Montaigne provides Portuguese and Polish and the lycée Buffon offers Hebrew and Swedish.

 The Lycée offers an AbiBac section, with German history classes taught by a native speaker.
 The students taking part in the section will take the Abitur and the Baccalauréat exams at the end of 12th grade.

 Ranking

 Due to its geographical location, and to the number of its important alumni, Janson de Sailly has a high reputation.
 Its scholastic ranking puts it at or above the median for area schools.
-According to the sociologists Michel Pinçon and Monique Pinçon-Charlot the school is predominantly attended by children from the upper class or from the aristocracy because of its location (the prestigious 16th arrondissement of Paris).
+According to the sociologists Michel Pinçon and Monique Pinçon-Charlot the school is predominantly attended by children from the upper class or from the aristocracy because of its location (the wealthy 16th arrondissement of Paris).